-- The Children Act 1989 - The Children Act 2004 - Education Act 2002 (section 175) - The School Staffing (England) Regulations 2009 - The Education (Pupil Information) (England) Regulations 2005 - Gloucestershire Safeguarding Children Board (Inter-agency Child Protection and Safeguarding Children Procedures) (Electronic - live online - www.gscb.org.uk) - Keeping Children Safe in Education: statutory guidance for schools and colleges (DFE 2022) - Working Together to Safeguard Children (DfE 2020) - What to do if you are worried a child is being abused (2015 advice for practitioners)

-- Child sexual exploitation (definition and a guide for practitioners, local leaders and decision makers working to protect from child exploitation) February 2017

-- Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015.

-- Statutory guidance on FGM

-- The Rehabilitation of Offenders Act 1974

-- Safeguarding Vulnerable Groups Act 2006
+- The Children Act 1989/ The Children Act 2004, which provides a framework for the care and protection of children. - Education Act 2002 (section 175), which places a duty on schools and local authorities to safeguard and promote the welfare of pupils. - The School Staffing (England) Regulations 2009, which set out what must be recorded on the single central record and the requirement for at least 2 person conducting an interview to be trained in safer recruitment techniques. - The Education (Pupil Information) (England) Regulations 2005 - Gloucestershire Safeguarding Children Board (Inter-agency Child Protection and Safeguarding Children Procedures) (Electronic - live online - www.gscb.org.uk) - Keeping Children Safe in Education: statutory guidance for schools and colleges (DFE 2023) - Working Together to Safeguard Children (DfE 2020) - What to do if you are worried a child is being abused (2015 advice for practitioners) - Child sexual exploitation (definition and a guide for practitioners, local leaders and decision makers working to protect from child exploitation) February 2017 - Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015, which places statutory duty on teachers to report to the police where they discover that female genital mutation (FGM) appears to have been carried out on a girl under 18. - Statutory guidance on FGM, which sets responsibilities with regards to safeguarding and supporting girls affected by FGM. - The Rehabilitation of Offenders Act 1974, which outlines when people with criminal convictions can work with children. - Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children.

-- Statutory guidance on Prevent duty

-- The Human Rights Act 1988

-- The Equality Act 2010

-- The Public Sector Equality Duty (PSED)

-- Childcare (disqualification) and childcare (Early years provision Free of Charge) (Extended entitlement) Regulations 2018

-- Childcare Act 2002